By Asia Property Report on January 21, 2010

 http://www.bangkokpost.com/

-Posted in Phuket | Tagged bangtao beach, casuarina, foreign investors, john gold, political turmoil, regional investors
+Posted in Phuket | Tagged bangtao beach, foreign investors, political turmoil |

 By Nina Suebsukcharoen on April 30, 2009